 Awareness months for your cause (ex: this month is ALS awareness month: know the signs)

 Promotions of your next fundraiser

 Special event save the date (ex.
 Next year’s walk or gala)

 Links to your online donation forms

 Cost of service you fund (ex. $5 to feed a family dinner)

-Ask for specific in-kind donation (ex.
+Asks for specific in-kind donations (ex.
 Books needed for elementary students)

 Online volunteer form

 Volunteer social take-over days (ex: offer volunteers the opportunity to run the account during a service project and share from their perspective)

 Real-time responses to major media moments with CTAs to support your cause